linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # ILLUSTRATION 10.2: The Effect of Net Operating Loss on Value: Tesla Motors

 This illustration considers the effect of both net operating losses (NOLs) carried forward and expected losses in future periods on the tax rate for Tesla Motors, the electric car company, in 2011.
-Tesla reported an operating loss of  $65.5 million in 2010, on revenues of$ 116.74 million, and had an accumulated net operating loss of 140.64 million by the end of that year.
+Tesla reported an operating loss of  \$65.5 million in 2010, on revenues of\$ 116.74 million, and had an accumulated net operating loss of 140.64 million by the end of that year.

 While things do look bleak for the firm, we will assume that revenues will grow significantly over the next decade and that the firm's operating margin will converge on the industry average of  $10\%$  for mature and healthy automobile firms.
 The following table summarizes our projections of revenues and operating income for Tesla for the next 10 years:

 <table><tr><td>Year</td><td>Revenues</td><td>Operating Income or Loss</td><td>NOL at End of Year</td><td>Taxable Income</td><td>Taxes</td><td>Tax Rate</td></tr><tr><td>Current</td><td>$ 117</td><td>- $ 81</td><td>$141</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>1</td><td>$ 292</td><td>- $125</td><td>$266</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>2</td><td>$ 584</td><td>- $147</td><td>$413</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>3</td><td>$1,051</td><td>- $142</td><td>$555</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>4</td><td>$1,681</td><td>- $ 95</td><td>$650</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>5</td><td>$2,354</td><td>- $ 10</td><td>$661</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>6</td><td>$3,060</td><td>$ 93</td><td>$568</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>7</td><td>$3,672</td><td>$197</td><td>$371</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>8</td><td>$4,222</td><td>$292</td><td>$ 79</td><td>$ 0</td><td>$ 0</td><td>0.00\%</td></tr><tr><td>9</td><td>$4,645</td><td>$369</td><td>$ -</td><td>$289</td><td>$116</td><td>31.40\%</td></tr><tr><td>10</td><td>$4,877</td><td>$421</td><td>$ -</td><td>$421</td><td>168</td><td>40.00\%</td></tr></table>

 Note that Tesla continues to lose money over the next five years, and adds to its net operating losses.
 In years 6, 7, and 8, its operating income is positive but it still pays no taxes because of its accumulated net operating losses from prior years.
-In year 9, it is able to reduce its taxable income by the remaining net operating loss ($79 million), but it begins paying taxes for the first time.
+In year 9, it is able to reduce its taxable income by the remaining net operating loss (\$79 million), but it begins paying taxes for the first time.
 We will assume a  $40\%$  tax rate and use this as our marginal tax rate after year 9.
 The benefits of the net operating losses are thus built into the cash flows and the value of the firm.

 # The Tax Benefits of R&D Expensing